groupdocs/reference.groupdocs.com/content/sites/groupdocs/assembly/english/java/com.groupdocs.assembly.system.data/idatareader/_index.md

 ```

-Advances the com.groupdocs.assembly.system.data.IDataReader to the next record.
+Advances the [IDataReader](../../com.groupdocs.assembly.system.data/idatareader) to the next record.

 **Returns:**
 boolean - true if there are more rows; otherwise, false.